S M Sehgal Foundation: Local Participation and Sustainability

 A good rural governance program promoting local participation and sustainability of projects trains citizens and community leaders about their rights, how to access public services, how to participate with government representatives in addressing and solving local community problems, and how to activate and strengthen community panchayats (village councils), education committees, and health, sanitation, and nutrition committees.
 Legal literacy camps train citizens to use systems to obtain their rightful entitlements.
-A training initiative begun in 2009 in collaboration with Jindal Global Law School, called Good Governance Now!
-(Sushasan Abhi!), brings justice to marginalized people in India's most "backward" districts.
 In 2014, the foundation created a telephone hotline for citizens to receive guidance on addressing concerns to government departments and village-level institutions.
-The Sushasan Abhi team works with and educates communities and panchayats to promote sanitation and eliminate open defecation in keeping with Swachh Bharat Mission (clean India campaign).
+The Sushasan Abhi team works with and educates communities and panchayats to promote sanitation and eliminate open defecation in keeping with the Swachh Bharat Mission (clean India campaign).
 Awareness is raised about government schemes and entitlements so that villagers are empowered to claim their rights.